sqlpad/sqlpad/docs/seed-data.md

 Queries are created or replaced matching on query id.
 At this time the query ACL implementation controls whether queries may be updated within SQLPad.
 It is entirely possible for these to be loaded, altered in the UI, then have those changes lost on next server start.

-At this point SQLPad does not enforce referential integrity, so queries may be created with a `createdBy` containing an email address for a user that does not exist.
+`createdBy` may contain either a user's email address, or the id of the user that owns the query.
+If a user does not exist in SQLPad with either that email address or id, a disabled user record will be added for reference.
+The `created_by` column in the `queries` table will be populated with the found or created user record.

+The `acl` entries work in a similar way, but are explicit about field names.
+If providing the email address of a user that has access to the query, use `userEmail`.
+Reference the SQLPad userId in the `userId` field.

-Example seed query JSON file (comments only added for doc purposes):
+Example seed query JSON file (comments only added for documentaion purposes):

 ```js
 {